 These devices are designed to be as invisible, accurate and as thin as possible using CAD/CAM technology.

 There are no high velocity thrusts or rapid rotations.
-With this stress removed, the chances of a full recovery of the TMJ are greatly improved.
+With this stress removed, the chances of a full recovery of the TMJs are greatly improved.

-Together Dr Shah and Dr Dowker will also assess your diet, sleep, and need for nutritional support to reduce inflammation in your body and therefore help you get better faster.
-With a chiropractic adjustment minutes after your neuromuscular orthotic is fitted, your body can get to work sooner on restoring the balance in its system.
+Together Dr Shah and Dr Dowker will also assess your sleep and need for nutritional support to reduce inflammation in your body and therefore help you get better faster.
+With a Chiropractic adjustment minutes after your neuromuscular orthotic is fitted, your body can get to work sooner on restoring the balance in its system.

 Our emphasis is non-surgical treatment, taking away stresses from the TMJ and allowing the body to heal itself.
 Treatment is always dependent on the severity of the case; some patients may only require a minor adjustment, whilst others will need multiple sessions to see the desired result.

 To find out how our team can help you, book your consultation!